statespace-tech/toolfront/README.md

 ## License

-ToolFront is released under the [GPL License v3](LICENSE).
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the GPL v3 License.
+ToolFront is released under the [MIT License](LICENSE).
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For the full license text, see the [LICENSE](LICENSE) file in the repository.